sviktam1/draves-ai-jekyll/_features/academic.md

 ---

 <p>
-  Starting in the 80s as a Brown University and Carnegie Mellon Computer Science PhD researcher, Draves invented techniques for metaprogramming and interactive media that now power GPU and AI programming.
+  Starting in the 80s as a Brown University and later Carnegie Mellon Computer Science PhD researcher, Draves invented techniques for metaprogramming and interactive media that now power GPU and AI programming.